gauravbhisikar/Twitter_sentiment_Analyser/README.md

 output will be a file name data.csv containing tweets it's associated sentiment.

 ## Usage
- 1. open terminal
+ 1. open terminal in the same folder
- 2. cd 'path of repository'
- 3. Then hit
+ 2. Then just hit
     python twitter_sentiment_analyser.py